Table of Contents

 External use of Sulphur kills bacteria and fungus due to the formation of hydrogen sulphide and pentatonic acid.

-Shuddha Gandhak Churna is given in dosage of 500 mg with honey twice a day in treatment scabies and Kandu (pruritus).
+Shuddha Gandhak Churna is given in dosage of 500 mg with honey twice a day in the treatment scabies and Kandu (pruritus).

 Important Formulations containing Gandhak